mortaca/RGB-Pi/FAQ.md

 18. Can I upgrade the system from within Recalbox?
 19. Handheld games look very small
 20. I do not have sound
+21. What is EasyNetplay and how does it work?
+22. What are the arcade Cropped and Forced modes?
+23. The intro slows down at the first start.
+24. My external hard drive or pendrive is not mounted automatically.
-21. I have a question that is not on the list
+25. I have a question that is not on the list
 ---------------------------------------------------------------------------------------------------
 Answers:
 1. The flat cable can not exceed 25cm to avoid getting interference when it is a non-insulated cable.